 Travis narrowed his eyes and sighed.
 “This again?”

 Without a reply, Ben ran a hand through his hair and concentrated on a large knot in the wood planking of the floor.

 “You’re all mixed signals,” Travis continued.
 “One minute, your body language is telling me ‘go’, the next minute, you’re pissed that I’ve come near you.”

 Ben nodded but couldn’t meet his eyes.
-Yes, he was all mixed up.
+Yeah, he was all mixed up.
 Twenty-four hours ago he would have punched the shit out of anyone suggesting that he’d soon be standing in a barren bunkhouse kissing a cowboy of his own accord, without even a film crew nearby.
 What the hell are you doing? he demanded of himself.Toby Conroy is a goddamn fictional character.
 He’s not you.
 You’re not him.
-Yet there lingered an interweaving of personalities between Toby and Ben – real and fabricated, fictional and true – that melded together in ways that Ben could not bring himself to acknowledge.
+Yet there lingered an interweaving of personalities between Toby and Ben – real and fabricated, fictional and true – that melded together in ways that Ben could not comprehend.

 “I do want this,” Ben eventually muttered, feeling anxious, still unable to meet Travis’ gaze.
 “I just… I don’t know why I can’t relax… It feels natural but unnatural at the same time…”